 Defining a Writing Pen Knife in California

-Some people use writing pen knives as a way to carry a concealed blade.
+Some people use writing pen knives to carry a concealed blade.
 However, it is illegal to possess these items in California.
 Any knife made to look like a writing pen is considered a writing pen knife in this state.

 Basic Facts About PC 20910 Charges